gregorio-project/gregorio/contrib/check-syllabation/README.md

 ```

 by default it will consider that the `.dic` file is `hyph_la_liturgical.dic` in the current directory.
 If it's not the case, please change the `PATPATH` variable in the script.

+## Hyphenation problems

+If you encounter problems of hyphenation, meaning you disagree with the proposed hyphenation, please contact the author of the hyphenation rules you are using ([here](https://github.com/gregorio-project/hyphen-la/issues) for `hyphen-la` for example).

+If you encounter problems because the script got confused by a gabc construct you are using or has bugs not directly related to hyphenation, please report it on the [gregorio tracker](https://github.com/gregorio-project/gregorio/issues).